jinoh0731/Big-Data-Project-AirBnB-Clustering/README.md

 # Big-Data-Project-AirBnB_Clustering

 ## Introduction and Problem Statement:
+Airbnb, an online marketplace established in 2008, revolutionized lodging by allowing hosts to rent out unused space or entire homes.
+This platform offered a cost-effective and unique alternative to traditional hotels and B&Bs.
+One challenge guests face is determining the quality of a listing without any firsthand experience.
+This issue has given rise to a phenomenon known as social proof, where potential guests rely heavily on reviews from others to assess the desirability of a listing.
+New listings, however, suffer from a lack of reviews, creating a "cold start" problem where both Airbnb and prospective guests struggle to evaluate the quality of these properties.

+Therefore, this project aims to explore the potential of Airbnb listings with zero reviews, which might be overlooked due to the absence of feedback, yet could be promising options for travelers.
+Our goal is to assess these properties' value and enhance their visibility to potential guests by categorizing each zero-review listing as ‘Poor’, ‘Average’, or ‘Great’.
+Through this classification, Airbnb can better recommend specific listings to different users, addressing the initial challenge of the cold start problem for new listings on the platform.

 ## File Folder Structure:
 Most of our files are broken up based on the milestone goals accomplished that particular week: